superhero1/ffritz/README.md

 Suggested build host is Debian Wheezy (7.x), newer OSes may have problems compiling the used buildroot enironment (esp. gcc 4.7 and an older/other version of binutils/ld seems to be required, see comment in packages/buildroot.mk).

+Also tested is Debian Jessie (8.x) with gcc-4.7.
+Ubuntu, CentOS failed.

 Used disk space is ca. 10G.

-Required (debian) packages are: squashfs-tools busybox rsync sudo gcc g++ flex bison git libncurses-dev gettext unzip automake
+Required (debian) packages are: squashfs-tools busybox rsync sudo gcc gcc-4.7 g++ flex bison git libncurses-dev gettext unzip automake

 Big endian squashfs tools
 -------------------------